Cosys-Lab/Cosys-AirSim/README.md

 * Added BoxCar vehicle model to the Car SimMode to have a smaller vehicle to use in indoor spaces.
 * Updated standard camera render resolution target to 960x540.
 Updated standard uncompressed image format to RGB instead of BGR (this breaks OpenCV support but fixes ROS images).
 * Added option to Cameras, EchoSensor and GPULiDAR to ignore certain objects with the _MarkedIgnore_ Unreal tag and enabling the "IgnoreMarked" setting in [the settings file](docs/settings.md).
-* Updated Unreal to 4.24 (custom fork: [https://github.com/Cosys-Lab/UnrealEngine](https://github.com/Cosys-Lab/UnrealEngine))
+* Updated Unreal to 4.24 (custom fork needed for instance segmentation: [https://github.com/Cosys-Lab/UnrealEngine](https://github.com/Cosys-Lab/UnrealEngine))
 * Dropped support for Unity Environments.

 ## How to Get It